sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              *Introduction to Lattices and Order*,
              Cambridge University Press, 1997.

 ..
+[DB1996] K. Duggal, A. Bejancu,
+             *Lightlike Submanifolds of Semi-Riemannian Manifolds and Applications*, Mathematics and Its Applications, 1996.

+..
 [DCSW2008] \C. De Canniere, H. Sato, D. Watanabe,
               *Hash Function Luffa: Specification*; submitted to
               NIST SHA-3 Competition, 2008.
 Available at